nix-community/fenix/README.md

 # fenix

 Fenix provides the `minimal`, `default`, and `complete` [profile](https://rust-lang.github.io/rustup/concepts/profiles.html) of rust toolchains, [`latest`](#the-latest-profile) profile of nightly toolchains, nightly version of [rust analyzer](https://rust-analyzer.github.io) and [its vscode extension](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer).
-It intends to be an alternative to [rustup](https://rustup.rs) and the rust overlay provided by [nixpkgs-mozilla](https://github.com/mozilla/nixpkgs-mozilla).
+It aims to be a replacement for [rustup](https://rustup.rs) and the rust overlay provided by [nixpkgs-mozilla](https://github.com/mozilla/nixpkgs-mozilla).

 Binary cache is available for x86_64-linux on [cachix](https://nix-community.cachix.org/)